codeigniter4/CodeIgniter4/user_guide_src/source/general/environments.rst

 .env
 ----

-The simplest method to set the variable is in your :doc:`.env file </general/configuration>`.
+The simplest method to set the variable is in your :ref:`.env file <dotenv-file>`.

 .. code-block:: ini